How much financial aids can I receive for school?

 COA is usually available on the school’s website.
 COA usually includes: a) Tuition and Fees, b) Room and Board, c) Books, supplies, living expenses, transportation, loan fees, and more.
 COA varies from school to school and it’s a very realistic metrics when comparing schools in a whole.
 Some schools may have lower tuition, but living expenses are much more higher.

 EFC is the main piece of the puzzle.
 It’s the main info you wrote on FAFSA.
-The EFC info that you filled out includes family income and other sources.
-It is not necessarily the amount of money your family will have to pay out of pocket for college and it’s not the financial aid you will receive.
+The EFC is not necessarily the amount of money your family will have to pay out of pocket for college.
+It’s not just income and it’s not the financial aid you will receive.
 However, it is a main # used by your school to calculate how much financial aid you are eligible for at that school.
-The Tax Returns must be filed on-time with a 2 year lookback period.

 If you have questions about your EFC, contact the financial aid office at your selected college.